Abdeljalil-Bouchfar/CPP-Modules/README.md

 - **[static_cast](https://en.cppreference.com/w/cpp/language/static_cast)**

-    In C++, `static_cast` is a casting operator that allows you to perform conversions between relatedtypes, such as converting an `int` to a `float` or a `float` to an `int`.
+    `Static_cast` is a casting operator that allows you to perform conversions between relatedtypes, such as converting an `int` to a `float` or a `float` to an `int`.
 It is a compile-time operatorthat performs no runtime checks, so it is relatively fast and efficient.

     `static_cast` is used to convert between built-in types, such as integers and floating-point numbers,as well as between user-defined types, such as classes and structures.
 It can also be used to castbetween pointers and references to related types.